tctien342/Dell-Inspiron-7591-Hackintosh/README.md

     1. Internal mic (Pls help me if you master of AppleHDA, other linux it dead too)
     2. HDMI audio ( Worked if boot with HDMI pluged and closed LID <Turn off internal screen>)
+        > Internal screen will be black when HDMI audio work if you try to use it
     2. Audio sometime not working if mac installed in fast NVME drive, due to AppleALC bug (Testing with some fix...)

 # VII.
 Important thing